matportal/ontoportal-mcp/docs/Architecture.md

 `.env` support:
 - Default configuration values (OntoPortal base URL, API key, MCP host/port) live in `.env`.
 On startup the helper loads this file automatically before consulting real environment variables, allowing simple overrides without exporting variables system-wide.
 Use [.env.example](../.env.example) as the template.
+- Connection-level overrides can be provided via query parameters on the MCP endpoint (e.g. `?api_key=...&base_url=...`).
+These are captured during the `initialize` handshake and stored on the session so every subsequent tool call uses the supplied credentials and REST base URL.

 ## 10) Deployment and Runtime [deployment-runtime]